You can't afford to go without a geothermal heat pump, but you can afford one.

 Consider these benefits in addition to financial incentives and flexible payment plans, and your recurring savings could easily cover the monthly financing payments.

 The cost to install a geothermal heat pump, like any HVAC system, varies by indoor square footage, geographic location, type of ground loop, and product selection, so there is no standard cost.
 The bottom line is that when compared to traditional HVAC systems, geothermal is the most environmentally-friendly and provides greater cost-savings, a higher level of consistent comfort, and better air quality.
-If you'd like to know the approximate cost for your home or building, we offer a FREE geothermal design and quote.
+If you'd like to know the approximate cost for your home or building, we will direct you to the most qualified local TETCO installer for a custom quote.